rdf-elixir/website/content/rdf-ex/serializations.md

 |> RDF.XML.write_file!("/path/to/some_file.rdf.gz")
 ```

-Note, that this can also be combined with file access via streams.
+This feature can also be combined with file access via streams.

 ## Base IRI